jianguyuxing/TbEinkSuperFlushTurbo/README_EN.md

 3. **Inaccurate Detection**: Adjust DPI settings or detection parameters
 4. **Cursor Detection Failed**: Some third-party applications use non-standard cursor APIs that cannot be detected
 5. **Poor Display Effect**: Works best with light themes + Intel Graphics Control Center adjusted contrast enhancement to make the interface pure white, or using a white background high contrast theme
+6. **Display Configuration Changes**: If you switch or modify displays (e.g. change primary display, adjust resolution, plug/unplug monitors) and find that detection or refresh areas are inaccurate, it is recommended to exit the program from the system tray and restart it to ensure proper display detection.

 ### ⚠️ Special Tips
 - **System Feature Interference**: Power saving mode, night mode, and the following two system brightness options (enabled by default, which also affect E-ink screens) may impact display quality: